isx45128227/MongoVsPostgres/documentacio.md

 # Project documentation

-The aim of this project is to let you know the great potential of NonSQL databases when we have to process big data volumes.
+The aim of this project is to let you know the great potential of NoSQL databases when we have to process big data volumes.

 Syntax used in MongoDB differs from Postgres, but it's really simple to understand.
 In this project you will see how to use syntax in MongoDB and Postgres.